scaleflex/filerobot-php-library/readme.md

 return $this->filerobot->rename_file($file_uuid);
 ```

-Move file (This api will move the file to a new folder.
-This folder will be created if it doesn't exist.)
+Move file (Will move the file to a new folder.
+The folder will be created if it doesn't already exist.)
 ``` php
 return $this->filerobot->move_file($file_uuid, $folder_uuid);
 ```

-Delete file (You can delete a file by its UUID.)
+Delete file (Delete a file by its UUID)
 ``` php
 return $this->filerobot->delete_file($file_uuid);
 ```